Nima Hejazi

 Interests

-• high-dimensional inference and bias correction procedures
+• high-dimensional inference and bias-correction techniques

 • statistical computing and reproducible data science